 As you can see in the image below, the app allows you to edit your presets with knobs like an actual pedal.
 This makes it very quick and easy to learn how to edit your presets.
 As I’ve explained in my Line 6 AMPLiFi 75 review, there are advantages to not having knobs on a touchscreen, but at least it looks nice and is easy enough to use.

-The Factor series are highly regarded as excellent quality studio effects.
+The Factor series is highly regarded as excellent quality studio effects.
 The H9 lives up to expectations and delivers incredible quality.
 The algorithms are obviously well thought out and each one has a very rich and satisfying sound.
 The H9 can detect whether you’re running a stereo or mono signal so you can enjoy a full stereo tone in your recordings or live use.

 One of the advantages to the H9 I found was that many of the algorithms provide a great creativity platform to help write new riffs or songs.
 Load up an algorithm such as the UltraTap and you now have to adjust your playing to suit the effect.
 You will write riffs you wouldn’t have thought of before thanks to the unique effects available.
 I felt more inspired by the effects in the H9 than I have with any other pedal so far.
 If you like ambient textures then you will definitely find plenty to play around with here.

 The pedal is fairly small in size which is great for guitarists wanting to save space on their pedalboard.
 I personally love the space-age style design.
-The glossy white finish and red glow looks striking.
-Other people have said it has a sterile look like something you get plugged into while at hospital so I guess it’s a matter of taste.
+The glossy white finish and red glow look striking.
+Other people have said it has a sterile look like something you get plugged into while at a hospital, so I guess it’s a matter of taste.
 It’s a sturdy pedal and should not pose any risks for live use.
 The buttons are nice and low so you won’t have to worry about accidentally kicking them like so many other pedals.

 A look at the back shows how flexible this pedal can be.
 Stereo input and output along with an extra expression pedal input is a nice touch.
 As mentioned earlier there are MIDI ports on the side.
 If you look at the top of this image you can see that the only thing protruding are the two footswitches so even if you’re clumsy with your foot, you shouldn’t worry about hitting anything other than the switches or very top of the pedal.
 Very good design.

 Whenever I see so many reviews raving about a product it makes me suspicious.
 When some reviews claim the H9 is the ‘best multi-effects pedal on the market’ or says that it ‘makes every other pedal obsolete’, it makes me wonder how much these reviewers are getting paid.
 Of course the H9 is a fantastic pedal, but no pedal is perfect and a decent review will discuss the good and bad aspects of the pedal.
 I’m suspicious because I struggled to find any reviews that touched on the negative aspects of the H9.
-After some searching I finally found some mention of the negative aspects – on forums.
+After some searching, I finally found some mention of the negative aspects – on forums.
 The most honest and realistic assessment of the H9 was found in forums and there were plenty of complaints about the H9.
-I’ll discuss some points I have issue with here that other people in forums also have.
+I’ll discuss some points I have an issue with here that other people in forums also have.

 While I like the idea of being able to download the algorithms I want to, I don’t like the path H9 is opening up for future pedals.
 Paying $20 per algorithm might sound like a good deal, but when you consider you have already spent $500 on the pedal and you could easily spend $100s more, it should make you stop and think whether this really is a step forward.
 In the past, you spent money on a pedal and that’s it – you own it and are free to use all the effects.
 Some newer multi-effects units would even give you extra effects and models when upgrading firmware versions.
 With the H9, you spend your money, but you only receive a handful of effects and need to shell out more money if you want more effects.
 In other words, the H9 you buy is a watered down version of it’s full potential.
 Sure the H9 is expandable and you only pay for what you want to use, but is that really better?